DuDiiC/web-notes-server/README.md

   - [x] user management using the `UserDetails` class extension
   - [x] registration
-  - [x] stateless session - verifying users using JWT
+  - [x] stateless session - verifying users using JWT (expired time: hour per token)
-  - [x] email verification during registration
+  - [x] email verification during registration (exipred time: 24 hours, the application uses gmail as a example)
   - [x] endpoint security for individual roles and users
   - [x] passwords stored in the database in a hash form